 Combining Arithmetic Operators in Excel

 We can combine arithmetic operators in Excel to get a simplified value from several data.
 For example, we know that 3+2*4 equals 11.
-If we operate this calculation manually, we need to calculate 2*4 first and then add it to 3.
-This would be a time costly procedure.
-Instead, we can use the operators combined to get the result at once.
+If we operate this calculation manually, we must calculate 2*4 first and then add it to 3.
+This would be a time-consuming procedure.
+Instead, we can combine the operators to get the result at once.

 In the following image, some combined arithmetic expressions are illustrated along with their corresponding values.